Radhikaa45/postoffice-chatbot/README.md

 The Post Office Services Chatbot is an interactive web-based assistant designed to answer common postal queries, locate nearby post offices using PIN code or location, and even allow users to upload images of damaged parcels along with a description to generate a complaint.

 ⭐ Features
    💬 1.
-Answers Basic Queries
+Basic Query Support
-The chatbot responds to commonly asked questions such as:
-Speed Post / Registered Post
-Parcel charges & delivery
-Post office timings
-Banking & savings schemes
-General postal information
+    Quick answers to common postal questions like Speed Post, parcel services, timings, banking schemes, and general information.

-📍2.Find Post Office by Location or PIN Code
+   📍 2.
+Post Office Locator
-Users can:
-Enter their PIN code, or
-Share current location
-The chatbot displays:
-Post office name
-Branch type (HO/SO/BO)
-Address
-Contact details

-📸3.Upload Damaged Parcel Images
+    Search for nearby post offices using PIN code or current location, and view branch name, type (HO/SO/BO), address, and contact details.
+    📸 3.
+Damage Complaint Upload
-Users can upload or capture an image using their camera.Add a written description Chatbot creates a structured complaint entry.This helps users quickly report postal issues.
+    Upload or capture an image of a damaged parcel, add a description, and generate a structured complaint entry for easy reporting.

 🛠️ Tech Stack
 Frontend:HTML,CSS,JavaScript